R.W. Doerge

 -

-- Details: This is a 1 credit course (ST598B), where attendence and participation determine your
+- Details: This is a 1 credit course (ST598B), where attendance and participation determine your

 grade outcome.